midudev/pruebas-tecnicas/pruebas/01-reading-list/SitoNumbis/README.md

 Where the LibraryState context manipulates everything that has to do with books, the user's reading list, what filter is being used, number of books available etc.

+Also the app uses a context for the filters, FiltersState, to work with the filters (title, pages and genres)

 ### LibraryState structure

 ```